GameDevTecnico/cubos/engine/samples/input/page.md

 @snippet input/main.cpp Setting the Bindings

+To utilize the bindings, loading them is essential.
+This can be accomplished by establishing two startup systems: one to configure the `assets.io.path` path and the other to read from the asset and establish the required bindings.

+@snippet input/main.cpp Systems to load bindings

+@snippet input/main.cpp Loading the bindings

 Getting the input is done through the @ref cubos::engine::Input resource.
 What this sample does is show in order, a series of prompt to showcase the different functionalities of the Input plugin.
 For this, it keeps a `state` integer that indicates the current prompt.